EvilBydoEmpire/xxvner/README.md

 **Citations**

-*ConLL2003 corpora omitted due to licensing issues, but they might be easy to find.*
+*ConLL2003 corpora omitted due to licensing issues, might be easy to find.*

 &nbsp;